zhanymkanov/fastapi-best-practices/README.md

    3. While `good_ping` is being executed, event loop selects next tasks from the queue and works on them (e.g. accept new request, call db)
       - Independently of main thread (i.e. our FastAPI app), worker thread will be waiting for `time.sleep` to finish and then for `service.get_pong` to finish
+      - Sync operation blocks only the side thread, not the main one.
    4. When `good_ping` finishes its work, server returns a response to the client
 3. `GET /perfect-ping`
    1. FastAPI server receives a request and starts handling it